-- "Preferred Units" means the preferred units of the Trust, issuable in series from time to time, with such designations, rights, privileges, restrictions and conditions attached to each series as determined by the Manager, up to such maximum number of Preferred Units with an aggregate Preferred Unit redemption price equal to 25% of the NAV of the Trust, after giving effect to the offering of such Preferred Units. - "Private Portfolio" means the portion of the Trust's investment portfolio invested in private investments, as constituted from time to time. - "Proportionate Interest" when used to describe (i) an amount to be allocated to any one series of Units, means the total amount to be allocated to all series of Units multiplied by a fraction, the numerator of which is the Net Asset Value of such series and the denominator of which is the Net Asset Value of the Trust at such time, and (ii) a Unitholder's interest in or share of any amount, means, after an allocation has been made to each series as provided in clause (i), that allocated amount multiplied by a fraction, the numerator of which is the number of Units of that series registered in the name of that Unitholder and the denominator of which is the total number of Units of that series then outstanding (if such Unitholder holds Units of more than one series, then such calculation is made in respect of each series of Units and aggregated) - "Public Portfolio LPs" means the Starlight Global Infrastructure LP and the Starlight Global Real Estate LP. - "Public Portfolio LP Units" means collectively, the limited partnership units of the Starlight Global Infrastructure LP and the Starlight Global Real Estate LP. - "Public Portfolio Performance Fee" means the performance fee payable to the Investment Manager pursuant to the terms of the Investment Management Agreement. - "Quarterly Redemption Right" has the meaning given to it under the heading "Declaration of Trust and Description of Units Redemptions". - "Registered Plans" means, collectively, registered retirement savings plans, registered education savings plans, registered retirement income funds, deferred profit sharing plans, registered disability savings plans and tax-free savings accounts. - "Reorganization" means the reorganization of the Trust into a private investment trust, as described in the management information circular of the Trust dated June 22, 2021 and approved by Unitholders on July 28, 2021. - "Related Party" has the meaning ascribed thereto in MI 61-101. - "SEDAR" means the system for electronic document analysis and retrieval for Canadian public companies. - "Series A Units" means the units of beneficial interest in the Trust, designated as Series A Units. - "Series F Units" means the units of beneficial interest in the Trust, designated as Series F Units. - "Series I Units" means the units of beneficial interest in the Trust, designated as Series I Units. - "SIFT" means a specified investment flow-through trust or specified investment flow-through partnership, as the case may be, within the meaning of the SIFT Rules. - "SIFT Rules" means the rules in the Tax Act (including any proposed amendments contained in the Tax Proposals) applicable to "SIFT trusts" and "SIFT partnerships" (each as defined in the Tax Act) which impose tax on such trusts and partnerships in a manner similar to the manner in which corporations are taxed, and which impose tax on distributions from such trusts or partnerships similar to the tax imposed on taxable dividends from a taxable Canadian corporation. - "Starlight Capital" means, together, the Manager and the Investment Manager. - "Starlight Private Pools" means, together, the Starlight Private Global Infrastructure Pool and the Starlight Private Global Real Estate Pool.

-"Tax Act" means the Income Tax Act (Canada) and the regulations thereunder, as amended or replaced from time to time
+- "Private Portfolio" means the portion of the Trust's investment portfolio invested in private investments, as constituted from time to time. - "Proportionate Interest" when used to describe (i) an amount to be allocated to any one series of Units, means the total amount to be allocated to all series of Units multiplied by a fraction, the numerator of which is the Net Asset Value of such series and the denominator of which is the Net Asset Value of the Trust at such time, and (ii) a Unitholder's interest in or share of any amount, means, after an allocation has been made to each series as provided in clause (i), that allocated amount multiplied by a fraction, the numerator of which is the number of Units of that series registered in the name of that Unitholder and the denominator of which is the total number of Units of that series then outstanding (if such Unitholder holds Units of more than one series, then such calculation is made in respect of each series of Units and aggregated) - "Public Portfolio LPs" means the Starlight Global Infrastructure LP and the Starlight Global Real Estate LP. - "Public Portfolio LP Units" means collectively, the limited partnership units of the Starlight Global Infrastructure LP and the Starlight Global Real Estate LP. - "Public Portfolio Performance Fee" means the performance fee payable to the Investment Manager pursuant to the terms of the Investment Management Agreement. - "Quarterly Redemption Right" has the meaning given to it under the heading "Declaration of Trust and Description of Units Redemptions". - "Registered Plans" means, collectively, registered retirement savings plans, registered education savings plans, registered retirement income funds, deferred profit sharing plans, registered disability savings plans, first home savings accounts and tax-free savings accounts. - "Reorganization" means the reorganization of the Trust into a private investment trust, as described in the management information circular of the Trust dated June 22, 2021 and approved by Unitholders on July 28, 2021. - "Related Party" has the meaning ascribed thereto in MI 61-101. - "SEDAR+" means the system for electronic document analysis and retrieval for Canadian public companies. - "Series A Units" means the units of beneficial interest in the Trust, designated as Series A Units. - "Series F Units" means the units of beneficial interest in the Trust, designated as Series F Units. - "Series I Units" means the units of beneficial interest in the Trust, designated as Series I Units. - "SIFT" means a specified investment flow-through trust or specified investment flow-through partnership, as the case may be, within the meaning of the SIFT Rules. - "SIFT Rules" means the rules in the Tax Act (including any proposed amendments contained in the Tax Proposals) applicable to "SIFT trusts" and "SIFT partnerships" (each as defined in the Tax Act) which impose tax on such trusts and partnerships in a manner similar to the manner in which corporations are taxed, and which impose tax on distributions from such trusts or partnerships similar to the tax imposed on taxable dividends from a taxable Canadian corporation. - "Starlight Capital" means, together, the Manager and the Investment Manager. - "Starlight Private Pools" means, together, the Starlight Private Global Infrastructure Pool, the Starlight Private Global Real Estate Pool and the Starlight Global Private Equity Pool. - "Tax Act" means the Income Tax Act (Canada) and the regulations thereunder, as amended or replaced from time to time.